-- F. \$30 non-refundable application fee. - 3.
-Application materials for the graduate programs are processed by Enrollment Services and then submitted to the Program Director for review. - 4.
-If an applicant has deficiencies in meeting the admission requirements for a graduate program, she/he may petition the Graduate Admission Committee for provisional admission to the program.
+- 3. If an applicant has deficiencies in meeting the admission requirements for a graduate program, she/he may petition the Graduate Admission Committee for provisional admission to the program.
 In addition, the Program Director will submit to the Graduate Admission Committee the application materials for those applicants who do not clearly meet admission standards.
 Based upon a recommendation from the Graduate Admission Committee the Vice President for Academic Affairs may approve provisional admission of applicants who do not meet admission criteria or prerequisite requirements.
-Prerequisites must be completed for full admission. - 5.
-Graduate Program Admissions Committee will review any applications which do not meet admissions criteria. - 6.
-The applicant is notified of acceptance or non acceptance in writing by Enrollment Services. - 7.
-The advisor will be responsible for authorizing a student for registration.
+Prerequisites must be completed for full admission. - 4.
+The applicant is notified of acceptance or non acceptance in writing by Enrollment Services.